Markforged (NYSE:MKFG) Issues FY 2024 Earnings Guidance

-Markforged (NYSE:MKFG – Get Free Report) updated its FY 2024 earnings guidance on Thursday.
+Markforged (NYSE:MKFG – Get Free Report) issued an update on its FY 2024 earnings guidance on Thursday morning.
 The company provided EPS guidance of -0.220–0.190 for the period, compared to the consensus EPS estimate of -0.200.
 The company issued revenue guidance of $90.0 million-$95.0 million, compared to the consensus revenue estimate of $98.7 million.

-Separately, Cantor Fitzgerald dropped their price target on Markforged from $1.45 to $1.30 and set an overweight rating on the stock in a research report on Thursday, May 9th.
+Separately, Cantor Fitzgerald lowered their target price on Markforged from $1.30 to $0.85 and set an overweight rating for the company in a research note on Friday.

-Markforged (NYSE:MKFG – Get Free Report) last released its quarterly earnings data on Wednesday, May 8th.
-The company reported ($0.06) earnings per share (EPS) for the quarter, meeting the consensus estimate of ($0.06).
-The business had revenue of $20.55 million for the quarter, compared to analysts’ expectations of $20.26 million.
+Markforged (NYSE:MKFG – Get Free Report) last announced its quarterly earnings data on Wednesday, May 8th.
+The company reported ($0.06) EPS for the quarter, hitting analysts’ consensus estimates of ($0.06).
 Markforged had a negative return on equity of 29.55% and a negative net margin of 133.52%.
-On average, sell-side analysts forecast that Markforged will post -0.2 EPS for the current year.
+The business had revenue of $20.55 million during the quarter, compared to analysts’ expectations of $20.26 million.
+Research analysts anticipate that Markforged will post -0.2 EPS for the current year.

 Markforged Company Profile